Take a look at how these Midwest producers work with Annual Ryegrass:

 sweet corn, soybeans, winter wheat, oats, alfalfa, peas and dry edible beans.

 “I like a named brand – instead of generic glyphosate – because of the surfactant it contains.
 I also use a buffering agent to lower the pH of the water – and I lower the pH of the water I use to 2.5 or less.
 I do not use AMS.”

-Mike seeds cover crops on all his no-till corn and soybean acres, when weather and harvesting permit.
+Mike plants cover crops on all his no-till corn and soybean acres.

 “The keys to successfully terminating annual ryegrass include making sure it’s actively growing.
 If your yard doesn’t need to be mowed – and not just because your wife tells you to! – it’s not time to start spraying your annual ryegrass.”

 “Don’t start spraying too early in the morning and don’t spray too late in the afternoon.
 We use citric acid to lower the pH of the water to 5.5 or less.
 Our water from the city is 6.8.
 When we used a buffering agent to lower the pH in the spring of 2014 and 2015, we had a 100 percent kill.”